 If you think you may have a stamp that’s worth a decent amount, then it’s certainly worth getting it valued.

 Registered dealers are your best bet and you can find one local to you at Philatelic Traders’ Society.
 They should value your stamp for free.
-And if they feel it’s worth a good amount, it might be worth contact an expert to get a full valuation.
+And if they feel it’s worth a good amount, it might be worth contacting an expert to get a full valuation.